Click here to see more results

 Our quick answer to your question is “Yes, Costa Rica is safe.”
 Is Costa Rica a utopia of purity and obedience?
 No, but what country is?
 Costa Rica isn’t problem-free, but it’s better than you’ve probably been led to believe, especially if your beliefs have been tainted by the struggles of other Central American nations.

 Part of being a responsible traveler is knowing how to travel consciously, cleverly, and with common sense.
-If you could use some guidance in this area, especially with respect to Costa Rica travel, familiarize yourself with our Costa Rica safety guide below.
+If you could use some guidance in these areas, especially with respect to Costa Rica travel, familiarize yourself with our Costa Rica safety guide below.
+It outlines several ways to stay safe in Costa Rica.

 Robbery and assault

-Regardless of how you plan to travel around Costa Rica and where you plan to go, never leave your possessions unattended.
+Regardless of how you travel around Costa Rica and where you go, never leave your possessions unattended.
 Some common places where belongings are easily swiped include:

-• Bus stations: Keep an eye on belongings near your seat at the station, and in overhead bins and under-bus compartments on the bus
+• Bus stations: Keep an eye on belongings near your seat at the station, in overhead bins on inside the bus, and in under-bus compartments outside of the bus.

 • Beaches: Don’t bring valuable items to the beach unless a member of your travel group will stay within arm’s reach of them at all times.
 If you’re traveling alone and you wish to swim, consider bringing a small drybag to Costa Rica so you can take important items, such as hotel room keys and car keys, safely into the water with you.